vonbailey/resumeSample_Ruby/ReadMe.txt

 2) The script will create a directory where it is being run from to store a log and any screen shots used to show images of the process.

 Other negative cases thaty can be created:
-1) Verify that the amount drawn cannot exceed the credit limit
+1) DONE: Verify that the amount drawn cannot exceed the credit limit
 2) Verify the correct interest is displayed in each transaction
 3) Verify the user can successfully remove a transaction
 4) Verify that a line of credit can be edited from opening page.